kojix2/libui_paradise/README.md

 ## Attributed Strings in LibUI

-An AttributedString is a string which also contains information about styles such as text color, font, font size.
-It can be drawn in a UiArea element.
+An **AttributedString** is a string that contains information about specific styles, such as text color, font, font size.
+It can be drawn in a **UiArea element**.

 Various ways to style such an attributed String is possible.